Lomas de Lachay:

 • ✔️ Hat, sunglasses, and high-protection sunscreen.

-• ✔️ Water (minimum 1 L per person) and snacks (fruit, nuts).
+• ✔️ Water (minimum 1 L per person) and snacks (fruit, dried fruit).

 ⚠️ Rules and recommendations

-• Pets are not allowed, even inside vehicles.
+• Pets are prohibited, even inside vehicles.

 • Fires are prohibited outside designated areas.

-💵 Estimated budget per person (full day)
+💵 Estimated budget per person (day trip)

-• Transportation (bus round trip): S/ 30 – 50.
+• Transport (round-trip bus): S/ 30 – 50.

-• Entrance (national adult): S/ 15.
+• Entry (national adult): S/ 15.

-• Food (snacks and/or lunch at kiosk): S/ 20 – 35.
+• Food (snacks and/or lunch at the kiosk): S/ 20 – 35.

 • Approximate total: S/ 65 – 100.

-🗺️ 7.
+🗺️ 9.
 Suggested itinerary for a full day

-• 7:00 am: Departure from Lima (car or bus).
+• 7:00 AM: Departure from Lima (car or bus).

-• 10:30 am: Tara Trail (1 h).
-Birdwatching at the water spring.
+• 10:30 AM: Tara Circuit (1h).
+Bird watching at the water source.

-• 11:30 am: Hydration break and snack.
+• 11:30 AM: Hydration break and snack.

-• 3:00 pm: Brief visit to the Cruce Viewpoint before leaving.
+• 3:00 PM: Brief visit to the Cruce viewpoint before leaving.

-• 4:00 pm: Start of return to Lima.
+• 4:00 PM: Start of return to Lima.

-• 6:00 pm – 6:30 pm: Arrival in Lima.
+• 6:00 PM – 6:30 PM: Arrival in Lima.

-❓ 8.
+❓ 10.
 Frequently asked questions about Lomas de Lachay

-Can I bring my dog?
+Can I enter with my dog?

 No. Pets are strictly prohibited to protect wildlife.

-Is there drinking water inside the reserve?
+Is there drinking water in the reserve?

-Is it mandatory to hire a guide?
+Is it mandatory to take a guide?

-What should I do if it rains?
+What to do if it rains?

 Peru Travel Guide 2025 - Tips by Peru Discovery